This is Part 2 of an ongoing series on having two years to live. Read Part 1 here.

 All we care about is feeling safe & comfortable now in the short term, while feeling good about our intentions.
 This is not about committing to anything or holding yourself accountable.
 Which brings us to...

 Poor, poor you.
 Life has dealt you a bad hand and other people have it way easier than you.
 Of course they can start businesses and run marathons.
 They don't know what it's like to be you.
 It's not your fault.
-You are 100% the victim here, and you are definitely more oppressed than them.
+You are 100% the victim here, and you are definitely more oppressed than them, your friends on Twitter said so!

 So shift all blame to others and shun all responsibility.
 Do not hold yourself accountable and avoid scrutiny by drawing attention to those who have it better than you.
 It's their fault you feel this way.
 It's their fault you're in this situation.

-This line of thinking will help you justify your situation without ever needing to do anything.
+This line of thinking will help you smugly justify your situation, keep you soft and complacent, without ever needing to lift a finger.

 Ok.
 Let's talk.

-The first version of this (originally an email for Srinivas Rao's company, Unmistakable Creative) was going to be the 5 laws for nailing resolutions.
+The first version of this was going to be the 5 laws for nailing resolutions.
 It was positive, tactical and told you what you should do based on all the latest research.

 As I read the finished draft, I came away thinking it was formulaic garbage.
 It would have been lost in the noise with every other "win the new year" article.
 It's easy to publish that shit-it's safe, requires no thought, and meets expectations.